 ➡️ 1321 AD: the year in which Dante’s Divine Comedy was published, a text which turned to be fundamental in the elevation of the Florentine parlance to standard Italian.

 ➡️ 1585 AD: the year of the foundation of the well-known Accademia della Crusca (lit.
-Academy of Bran), a public entity studying and regulating, somehow, the Italian language.
+Academy of “bran”, I mean, the outer layer of grains), a public entity studying and regulating, somehow, the Italian language.

 ➡️ 2,5: percentage of the population who spoke Italian when the peninsula was made the Kingdom of Italy in 1861.